I’d bought a super cheap aluminium kit car radiator from ebay. Was it big enough? What about Aluminium radiator corrosion?

 - subtract 0.2 for full fan shroud

-With only 215ci or 3528cc to worry about, this bargain radiator makes a VW Polo radiator look somewhat lame.
-Although compact, it was almost too big for the engine and car.
+This bargain radiator makes a VW Polo radiator look somewhat lame.
+However, although compact, it was a little too small for the engine and car.

 What are the advantages of an aluminium radiator over brass and copper?